-Dear Teacher and Catechist,
+Dear Teacher - Catechist,

-We are very excited to provide you with an initiative that has been requested over the last several years by most notably, high school students, parents, Catholic school teachers, DREs, CREs, youth ministers, catechists, and priests.
+We are very excited to provide you with an initiative that has been requested over the last several years by, most notably, high school students, Catholic school teachers, directors and coordinators of Religious Education, youth ministers, catechists, parents and priests.
 "Going Deeper in Prayer" is the title of this initiative.